robphilipp/data-frame-ts/README.md

 [(toc)](#table-of-contents)

 Tags can be used to store metadata about the DataFrame's structure, such as column headers, row labels, or cell-specific information.
-The tagging system allows for flexible annotation of data and can be used for filtering, highlighting, or providing additional context to your data.
+The tagging system allows flexible annotation of data and can be used for filtering, highlighting, or providing additional context to your data.

 The `DataFrame` class supports tagging rows, columns, and cells with metadata.
 Tags are name-value pairs associated with specific coordinates in the `DataFrame`.